 Tyson Fury and Deontay Wilder are set to come to blows for the third time by the end of the year, according to Top Rank supremo Brad Jacobs.

-The pair, who met in December 2018 and then again in February 2020, both have a contract in place for a trilogy meeting.
+The pair, who met in December 2018 and then again in February 2020, both have a contract for a trilogy meeting.

 Fury scored a stunning victory earlier this year on the back of an enthralling draw fourteen months earlier.
 The final installment was initially due to go down this month.